Cycling for Weight Loss: How it Helps & 5 Essential Tips

 4. Set Yourself a Goal

 When you set a goal in your mind, you feel motivated to achieve your set targets and even do better than them.
 Before you get on the cycle decide on the time or kilometers and stick to it.
 Try enrolling yourselves in upcoming cycling competitions, cyclathons or any other kind of cycling event.
 When you will have something to look forward to, the enthusiasm will help in training yourself better and investing more hard work which will ultimately lead to weight loss.

 (10 Effective Weight Loss and Fat Burning Exercises: Workout Motivation!)

 5. Long and Slow Rides or Short and Fast Ride

 If you are a beginner in the weight loss journey start with slow paced ride and fit in the idea of staying active.
 Enjoy the ride without worrying about the intensity of the workout as every ride counts.
 Prepare your body for extensive weight loss.
 Gradually increase your speed over a period of time and then incorporate High Intensity Interval Training which involves pedaling really fast for short intervals with easy breaks in between.
 Experts believe this helps in burning a lot many calories which aids in the weight loss program.

 Disclaimer:The opinions expressed within this article are the personal opinions of the author.
 NDTV is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.
-For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter.
+For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.